 Unless it does not make sense for your specific use case, use “Enable” and “Disable” language consistently across your feature toggles, body content, and buttons.

 Sometimes features or options will be unavailable to merchants, and cannot be toggled.
 In this case, clearly state that the feature is “not available” and then provide a reason why.
 Also include, if possible, an actionable next step that merchants can take to make the functionality available.

 Information areas are used to communicate static content to merchants using your sales channel.
-This could include any of the following: cost or fee structure, review status, account status, etc. Each information area has a title and a body area.
+For example, this could include cost or fee structure, review status, or account status.
+Each information area has a title and a body area.
 Follow the same guidelines as the Contextual areas above for this content.